instana/nodejs/packages/aws-lambda-auto-wrap/esm/README.md

   - We utilize the handler as a CommonJS module with dynamic imports.
   - Transitioning the handler to pure ES modules does not provide immediate benefits, but we are monitoring AWS updates closely.

-- **Roadmap for Improvement**:
+- **Roadmap for Improvements**:
   - We've initiated an AWS support ticket (172069954500883) and engaged with the AWS SDK community to advocate for ES module support in Lambda layers.
+For more details, see the [GitHub discussion](https://github.com/aws/aws-sdk-js/discussions/4651).
-  - Future plans for version 4.x include removing the `aws-lambda-auto-wrap` npm package and enhancing our deployment process by manually integrating necessary files during the layer publishing script.
+  - In 4.x we will remove the `aws-lambda-auto-wrap` npm package, because this is an internal package.
+It got published by mistake.
+We copy the necessary files during the layer publishing script into the layer.
-  - Considering discontinuing support for Node.js version 14, which have reached the end of their LTS (Long-Term Support) lifecycle.
+  - Considering discontinuing support for Node.js version 14, which has reached the end of their LTS (Long-Term Support) lifecycle.